Job title Freelance Sports Writer

-Three great things about working in the sports media industry?
+What are three great things about working in the sports media industry?

-Three challenging things about working in the sports media industry?
+What are three challenging things about working in the sports media industry?

 The hours can be long and anti-social, and often mean sacrificing birthdays, nights out and other events.
 Gaining a reputation at the start of your career is tough and requires hard work and going the extra mile to put yourself out there.
 It is possibly the worst industry for working with a hangover – trust me, you don’t want a big story breaking when you are recovering from a heavy night!